Bushbaby02A/avado-docs/content/packages/rocketpool.md

 This page will describe how to stake ETH with Rocket Pool on your Avado.

-Although this Avado packages makes it very easy to run a Rocket Pool node on your Avado, make sure you are up for the task.
-Make sure you read <https://docs.rocketpool.net/guides/node/responsibilities.html> to know your risks and resposabilities.
+Although this Avado packages makes it very easy to run a Rocket Pool node on your Avado, make sure you are up to the task.
+Make sure you read <https://docs.rocketpool.net/guides/node/responsibilities.html> to know your risks and your ability

 ## Rocket Pool